-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Blue Sky Uranium Corp. ("Blue Sky" or "the Company") for the years ended December 31, 2019 and 2018 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed consolidated interim financial statements of Blue Sky Uranium Corp. ("Blue Sky" or "the Company") for the three months ended March 31, 2020 and 2019 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All figures are in Canadian dollars unless otherwise noted.
-This MD&A has been prepared as of March 26, 2020.
+This MD&A has been prepared as of May 7, 2020.